Manage different leads like customer inquiries, marketing-qualified leads, and sales-qualified leads

 Navigating the Leads section

 There are three top-level tabs in the leads section.

-Marketplace leads – All the leads originating from Microsoft solution provider page searches, which are customer inquiries.
+Marketplace leads – These are all the leads originating from Microsoft solution provider page searches, which are customer inquiries.

-Qualified leads – All the leads of type Marketing qualified and Sales qualified are available in this tab.
+Qualified leads – These are all the leads of type Marketing qualified and Sales qualified.